osbuild/cockpit-composer/README.md

 For a general guide on how to write translatable strings, see [weldr.io](http://weldr.io/Translating-welder-web-strings/)

-All `npm run` targets that start with `translate:` need `zanata-js` to be installed.
-Install it with the usual `npm install zanata-js`.

 There are a lot of parts involved in translating a string.
 Here's an overview of the process, from start to finish:

 **Step 1**.
 During development, the developer adds a translatable string.
 See [weldr.io](http://weldr.io/Translating-welder-web-strings/)